Dot32IsCool/comand-line-connect-4/README.md

 ```

 Alternatively you can download the project source code as a .zip, extract the files, `cd` into the extracted folder and execute `cargo run --release` from there.

+When you wish to exit the game, press ctrl+c.
+Starting the game again is as simple as running `cargo run --release` again 👍